tensorflow/tensorflow/tensorflow/tools/lib_package/README.md

 ### Examples
 Training example can be found [here](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/cc/tutorials/example_trainer.cc).

-### Library Linking issue
+### Library Linking Issue
 TensorFlow uses several libraries that may also be used by applications linking against the C and C++ APIs (such as libjpeg).
-When we create the shared library, only export the minimal core TF API functions to avoid causing library conflicts (e.g., those reported in github issue https://github.com/tensorflow/tensorflow/issues/1924).
+When we create the shared library, only export the minimal core TF API functions to avoid causing library conflicts (e.g., those reported in [github issue]( https://github.com/tensorflow/tensorflow/issues/1924)).

 ### Headers
 The current C++ API includes following headers: